GabrieleMancini/Two-networks-coherence-simulations-analysis/README.md

 ## **Building the Neuron Model (NEST Extension)**

 The neuron model must be compiled before running simulations.
-The procedure follows the NEST tutorial *“Writing an extension module”*.
+The procedure follows the NEST tutorial *"Writing an extension module"*.

 ### **1 — Set the NEST installation directory**